Sky Kids with NOW: What's on and how to watchFeb 13 | 3 min read

 They might have shelves full of Oscars, BAFTAs and Golden Globes between them, but a surprising amount of A-list actors also have voice roles in some of the most popular childrens’ TV programmes.

 Parents have spent many tired hours watching pre-school TV series such as Peppa Pig, Hey Duggee and Teletubbies, but listen to these shows carefully, and you might recognise some of the voices behind the characters and narrators.

-From Mark Rylance in Bing and Lin-Manuel Miranda in Bluey, to Derek Jacobi in In The Night Garden and Lorraine Kelly in Raa Raa the Noisy Lion, we reveal 15 childrens’ TV shows with surprise voices behind the mic…
+From Lin-Manuel Miranda in Bluey and Lorraine Kelly in Raa Raa the Noisy Lion, to Daisy Haggard in My Friend Misty and Jodie Whittaker in Ready, Eddie, Go!, we reveal 17 childrens’ TV shows with surprise voices behind the mic…

 1. Peppa Pig - David Mitchell

 It’s one of the greatest pre-school TV shows of all time, with none other than director Quentin Tarantino calling Peppa Pig “the best British export of this decade”.
 But did you know that the animated childrens’ series about the adventures of a cartoon pig and her family has had many surprising celebrity cameos?
 British actor and comedian David Mitchell (Peep Show, Upstart Crow) voices Police Officer Panda, who “doesn’t actually arrest anyone”, while fellow comedian Jo Brand voices zookeeper Mrs Crocodile.

 Peppa Pig is available on Netflix, Nick Jr and Channel 5.